Information for businesses during COVID –19

-With the current restrictions affecting thousands of businesses within Western Adelaide, the hotline has been developed as a first response support service for businesses.
+With the current restrictions affecting thousands of businesses within Western Adelaide, the helpline has been developed as a first response support service for businesses.

-The helpline is operated by the Adelaide Business Hub and will have two dedicated advisors highly qualified in finance and business resilience to respond to businesses that lodge their interest via the link below.
+- The helpline is operated by the Adelaide Business Hub and has two dedicated advisors highly qualified in finance and business resilience to respond to businesses that lodge their interest via the link below.

-Businesses will be able to click a web link and fill in some basic details (business name, type of business and council area) and one of the consultants will call them back.
+- Businesses are able to click a web link and fill in some basic details (business name, type of business and council area) and one of the consultants will call them back.
 This minimises businesses waiting on hold and will also assist to capture some base data on the businesses seeking assistance and the specialised area of information required.

 The Australian Government is supporting Australian businesses to manage cash flow challenges and retain employees.

 Information regarding the economic stimulus package for businesses is available at:

 SMEs with an annual turnover of under $50 million and that employ staff are eligible for the Boosting Cash Flow for Employers Measure.
 This will provide up to $25,000 back to businesses with a minimum payment of $2,000.